AlexanderMcNeill/voxvisio/README.md

 Vox Visio targets the .NET 4.5 framework and uses the Tobii EyeX SDK.
 This means it will run on systems Windows 7 onward and was designed to run on Windows 7.

-The system will work on Windows 8 and Windows 10 but we are unsure how it will interact with the metro and virtual desktops
+The system will work on Windows 8 and Windows 10 but we are unsure how it will interact with the metro and virtual desktops.

 #Necessary Hardware